Bombus pascuorum identification

 all areas.
 The hairs of the abdomen are lighter in colour to those of the

-thorax, and have a few black hairs.
+thorax, and there are a few black hairs.
 If there is a complete absence of black hairs on the abdomen,

 then the bumblebee is probably not B. pascuorum, but either B. humilis or B. muscorum